How to Maintain Healthy Implants

 Choosing the Right Products for Dental Implant Care

 Dental implants can be cleaned just like natural teeth.
-No special tools or techniques are necessary to maintain your implants.
+No special tools or techniques are necessary to maintain your dental implants.
 However, there are a few factors to keep in mind when choosing your oral care products:

-- Toothbrush — Use a soft-bristled brush to avoid scratching your implant fixture or irritating your gums.
+- Toothbrush — Use a soft-bristled brush to avoid scratching your dental implant fixture or irritating your gums.

 - Toothpaste — Avoid brands that contain abrasive ingredients, such as those made for teeth whitening and smokers.